NateAlmighty/MinionsOfTheDragon/README.md

 # Update Schedule
 Due to the massive support for my game, I've been working relentlessly on updates.
 Sometimes though, you need a break.
 So, here's what to expect starting now:

-* Weekly patches to fix any bugs that are found
 * Monthly updates to add new in-game content
+* January updates will generally make much bigger changes to the game than other months.

 # How To Download And Play:
 1. Choose which version you want to download (I highly suggest the latest release)